PatrickEMcLean/DungeonMerchantStory/01-TheTale.md

 "Give me the coin boy!"

-"A coin of gold for your fried rat?"
-The crowd of onlookers.
+Having nothing to lose, I said, "A coin of gold for your fried rat?"
+The crowd of onlookers laughed.
 "Your price is too dear for me.
 My master would beat me for paying so much."

 "THIEF!" exploded Alvasir, "Give me the gold!"
-I thought I had overplayed my hand, but the chuckled from over my shoulder.

-Of course, I tried to escape.
-Why wouldn't I run from the only good thing that had ever happened to me.
-And remember, the name Boltac had no greatness associated with it.
-He was just another strange character from some small mountain settlement.
-A Merchant.
-A Shopkeeper.
-A profession not held in much esteem.
+"As you see, I train my 'prentices well."
+He flung a few pennies on the ground and said, "Sorry for the trouble Alvasir."
+And he turned around and walked away.

+As soon as the crowd closed behind us, I tried to twist out of his grasp.
+I could remember nothing good ever happening to me, so why should I recognize a lucky break when it came my way?
+Boltac said nothing.
+He just left his vice like left hand clamped on my arm and made his way up the hill with his odd, limping gait.

-I gave up trying to escape.
-"Why did you save me?"
-I asked.
+Exhausted, I asked, "Why did you save me?"

 "I did not save you, boy.
 I made a purchase.
-I have need of a 'Prentice, and you seem a likely lad."
+I have need of a 'Prentice, and you seem a likely lad," he said with a laugh.

-"What does it pay?"
-I asked, confidence bouye

-"Why did

- he was something of a broad chested dwarf.

-"Or, if you prefer, I could take my custom elsewhere?"

-As it turned out Alvasir loved coin more than he loved Justice.

- I expected to see a much bigger man, but when I swiveled my head around, I saw a barrel-chested man limping towards my predictament.
+"So I am an your slave."
+I asked, more than a little afraid.

+Boltac stopped.
+"Do you still have the gold coin lad?"

+I nodded.

+"Then let us make a deal," he said as he released my arm.
+"There.
+You are a free man, er, boy.
+Of some means.
+You may go."
+When I didn't run off, Boltac said, "There.
+Hungry, dirty you may be, but you're sure not stupid.
+Show that coin in the gutters lad and you'll lose it and your life in the blink of an eye.
+Come with me, work hard, and I will teach you a trade.
+Bastard boy will become a man, dealing equally with all and beholden to none."

+I looked back down the hill.
+Thinking of the place below the market where I had been sleeping.
+It was little more than a pile of sticks and damp rags.
+And though I thought myself lord and master of my own hovel, the rats had other thoughts on the matter.

+"Or, take the coin as gift of fate, and good luck to you, you prince of the streets."

+It was no choice at all.
+I shook my head and offered the coin.

+"Enh," said Boltac as he took the coin.
+"That will do.
+What's your name, boy?"

+"Relan."

+"Ugh, what an awful name," he said, then turned and climbed the hill with his crab-wise, clumping right foot.
+Even though he was lamed I had trouble keeping up with him.

+---

+Have to reveal his mangled leg.
+Like the man with the fucked up face.

 ---